 Dinosaurs, Dinosaurs by Byron Barton has always been a favorite of mine for introducing dinosaurs to young kids.
 It’s very basic, very bright and has the fundamental facts about dinosaurs without loading toddlers down with too many facts to sort through.
 The illustrations are bright, fun and descriptive on their own and will keep even the most fidgety 3 year old entertained.

 Oh My Oh My Oh Dinosaurs! by Sandra Boynton is a cute little book about opposites with dinosaurs as it’s characters.
-This is a good book for little people who love dinosaurs but aren’t really ready to dive into facts about dinosaurs yet.
-The melodic rhyming text and adorable pictures appeals to younger toddlers, and on the page where the dinosaurs are called bad for painting on their friends made both me and my son laugh .
+This is a good book for little ones who love dinosaurs.
+But aren’t really ready to dive into facts about dinosaurs yet.
+The melodic rhyming text and adorable pictures appeals to younger toddlers.
+And on the page where the dinosaurs are called bad for painting on their friends made both me and my son laugh.

 Good Night, Dinosaurs by Judy Sierra is a tongue twister and I love it!
 I have a hard time pronouncing dinosaur names, but the cute little rhymes she writes to go with each really help.
 The book is simple, parent dinosaurs tucking in and getting their little dinosaurs ready to fall asleep.
 Your child will love the catchy “Good Night Dinosaurs, Sleep Tight Dinosaurs, Good Night Dinosaurs, Goodnight!”
 I know I did.